A Funny Thing Happened on the Way to the Forum: Plot

 Complicating matters further, Domina returns from her trip early, suspicious that her husband Senex is "up to something low."
 She disguises herself in virginal white robes and a veil (much like Philia's) to try to catch Senex being unfaithful.
 Pseudolus convinces Hysterium to help him by dressing in drag and pretending to be Philia, "dead" from the plague.
 Unfortunately, it turns out that Miles Gloriosus has just returned from Crete, where there is of course no actual plague.
 With the ruse thus revealed, the main characters run for their lives, resulting in a madcap chase across the stage with both Miles and Senex pursuing all three "Philia"s (Domina, Hysterium, and the actual Philia – all wearing identical white robes and veils).
-Meanwhile, the courtesans from the house of Marcus Lycus – who had been recruited as mourners at "Philia"'s ersatz funeral – have escaped, and Lycus sends his eunuchs out to bring them all back, adding to the general pandemonium.
+Meanwhile, the courtesans from the house of Marcus Lycus, who had been recruited as mourners at "Philia"'s ersatz funeral, have escaped, and Lycus sends his eunuchs out to bring them all back, adding to the general pandemonium.

-Finally, the Captain's troops are able to round everyone up.
+Finally, the captain's troops are able to round everyone up.
 His plot thoroughly unraveled, Pseudolus appears to be in deep trouble – but Erronius, completing his third circuit of the Roman hills, shows up fortuitously to discover that Miles Gloriosus and Philia are wearing matching rings which mark them as his long-lost children.
-Philia's betrothal to the Captain is nullified by the unexpected revelation that he's her brother, and, as the daughter of a free-born citizen, she's freed from Marcus Lycus.
+Philia's betrothal to the captain is nullified by the unexpected revelation that he is her brother, and, as the daughter of a free-born citizen, she is freed from Marcus Lycus.
 Philia weds Hero with Erronius' blessing; Pseudolus gets his freedom and the lovely courtesan Gymnasia; Gloriosus receives twin courtesans to replace Philia; and Erronius is reunited with his children.
 A happy ending prevails for all – except for poor Senex, stuck with his shrewish wife Domina.